 This post may contain affiliate links.

 Check out this list of fiction and nonfiction books about lions.
-They’re the perfect addition to your study of the zoo, Africa, or animals in general!
+They’re the perfect addition to your collection of animal books for kids.
+Add them to your study of the zoo, Africa, or animals in general!

 I am always on the hunt for books to add to our unit studies.
 When we study the zoo, I like to fill our basket with various books about animals and zookeepers.